 Hydrocodone Addiction Treatment

-Hydrocodone, a codeine-based derivative, is commonly prescribed as a pain-relief medication.
-According to the International Narcotics Control Board, the United States consumed 99 percent of the world’s supply of hydrocodone in 2007.
-Much like with various other opiate drugs, hydrocodone addictions have become a growing epidemic in the United States.
+Hydrocodone, a codeine-based derivative, is the most frequently prescribed opioid in the United States.
+Much like a variety of other opiate drugs, hydrocodone addiction has become a growing epidemic in the United States.

-As with most opiate addictions, the potential for relapse remains an ongoing challenge for people wanting to break an addiction as well as for people in recovery. hydrocodone addiction treatment provides the type of medical care and counseling needed to overcome an addiction habit.
+Hydrocodone addiction treatment provides the type of medical care and counseling needed to overcome an addiction habit.
+As with most opiate addictions, the potential for relapse remains an ongoing challenge for people wanting to break their addiction as well as for people in recovery.

 Hydrocodone

-While hydrocodone is intended to treat conditions involving pain, when used for recreational purposes, the drug creates a pleasant sense of well being and an easy-going nature in most users.
-For these reasons, people become tempted to take the drug as a way to better handle everyday stressors and daily interactions with others.
+While hydrocodone is intended to treat conditions involving moderate to severe pain, when used for recreational purposes, the drug creates a pleasant sense of well-being and an easy-going nature in most users.
+For these reasons, people become tempted to take the drug as a way better to handle everyday stressors and daily interactions with others.
 Unfortunately, the pleasant effects produced by hydrocodone ultimately wreak havoc on a person’s central nervous system.

 Get Help Now